Learning to Stabilize High-dimensional Unknown Systems Using Lyapunov-guided Exploration: Introduction

 \section{Introduction}

 Designing stabilizing controllers for high-dimensional systems with potentially unknown dynamics is essential in autonomous systems, where Lyapunov-based control design plays a significant role~\citep{parrilo2000structured}.
-In recent years, research efforts have focused on developing methods to automatically construct Lyapunov functions and control Lyapunov functions (CLFs) for systems of varying complexity, encompassing both optimization-based and learning-based methods~\citep{giesl2015review,dawson2022survey}.
+In recent years, methods have been proposed to automatically construct Lyapunov functions and control Lyapunov functions (CLFs) for systems of varying complexity, encompassing both optimization and learning-based methods~\citep{giesl2015review,dawson2022survey}.
 However, existing methods encounter two major challenges: \emph{scalability}, \ie, applicability to high-dimensional systems, and \emph{model transparency}, \ie, the necessity of knowing the system dynamics.

 Traditional optimization-based control design involves finding controllers and Lyapunov functions by solving a sequence of semi-definite programming (SDP) problems~\citep{parrilo2000structured,majumdar2013control,ahmadi2016some}.
 However, scalability to high-dimensional systems is hindered by the exponential growth of the number of decision variables with system dimension~\citep{lofberg2009pre} and numerical problems~\citep{permenter2018partial}, including strict feasibility and numerical reliability issues.
 Although recent advancements have produced scalable SDP solvers~\citep{yurtsever2021scalable}, they depend on assumptions such as the sparsity of the decision matrix.
 Neural network (NN)-based representations of Lyapunov functions have gained popularity~\citep{chang2019neural,han2020actor,chang2021stabilizing,dawson2022safe} and can to some extent alleviate dimensionality limitations when finding a CLF.
 However, due to their reliance on state-space sampling, learning techniques still face exponential growth in sample complexity for high-dimensional systems.